ttinoco/PFNET/python/docs/reference.rst

 	  Constraint for enforcing power balance at every bus of the network.

+.. data:: pfnet.CONSTR_TYPE_DCPF

+	  Constraint for enforcing DC power balance at every bus of the network.

 .. data:: pfnet.CONSTR_TYPE_FIX

 	  Constraint for fixing a subset of variables to their current value.

 .. data:: pfnet.CONSTR_TYPE_BOUND

+	  Constraint for forcing a subset of variables to be within their bounds (nonlinear).

+.. data:: pfnet.CONSTR_TYPE_LBOUND

-	  Constraint for forcing a subset of variables to be within their bounds.
+	  Constraint for forcing a subset of variables to be within their bounds (linear).

+.. data:: pfnet.CONSTR_TYPE_PAR_GEN_P

+	  Constraint for enforcing generator active power participations.

-.. data:: pfnet.CONSTR_TYPE_PAR_GEN
+.. data:: pfnet.CONSTR_TYPE_PAR_GEN_Q

-	  Constraint for enforcing generator participations.
+	  Constraint for enforcing generator reactive power participations.

 .. data:: pfnet.CONSTR_TYPE_REG_GEN